-If a CAA record exists then it must list CERTSIGN as an authorized CA. The record allowed is certsign.ro.
+If a CAA record exists then it must list certSIGN as an authorized CA. The record allowed is certsign.ro.
+The issuance is within the TTL of the CAA record, or 8 hours, whichever is greater.

 3.2.3 Authentication of individual identity